 Symptom Impact Level Consequences

-Excessive vibration High Bearing failure, structural damage
+Excessive vibration High Accelerated bearing wear; potential structural damage

-Increased noise levels Medium Workplace safety concerns
+Increased noise levels Medium Workplace safety concerns (noise, fatigue)

-Power transmission loss High Reduced production efficiency
+Power transmission loss High Reduced production efficiency and throughput

 Vibration Analysis Parameters